 From physical markets to e-commerce

-Ever since the internet was introduced to the public in 1991, it took the world by storm, as it opened a whole new universe for us.
+Ever since the internet and web scraping was introduced to the public in 1991, it took the world by storm, as it opened a whole new universe for us.
 We now have access to information at the tip of our fingers.
 We can connect with a person on the other side of the world in seconds.
 But more importantly, the internet created the gateway for a truly globalized market.

 In fact, once the internet became mainstream, the concept of e-commerce became a reality.
 Now, almost 30 years later, e-commerce is something many of us can’t live without.